WebXoX/team_work/README.md

 git commit -m "message"
 git push origin (branch name)
 ```
-## To merge go to commits in github approve the pull and then merge
+## To merge
+* go to commits in github
+* approve the pull
+* and then merge
-you can make comments extra there
+* THEN you can make comments and others stuff there